vtlanglois/vtlanglois.github.io/code-review.md

 Cards take up a lot of space on mobile, and also on desktop.
 Maybe on desktop show 2 next to each other, and have dropdowns for mobile only?

+## File Structure

+It's a mess. figure out the proper way to organize this.